Hazing: Views and theories

 Dissonance can produce feelings of group attraction or social identity among initiates after the hazing experience because they want to justify the effort used.
-Rewards during initiations or hazing rituals matter in that initiates who feel more rewarded express stronger group identity.
+Rewards during initiations or hazing rituals matter in that initiates who feel more rewarded express a stronger group identity.
 As well as increasing group attraction, hazing can produce conformity among new members.
 Hazing could also increase feelings of affiliation because of the stressful nature of the hazing experience.
 Also, hazing has a hard time of being extinguished by those who saw it to be potentially dangerous like administration in education or law enforcement.
-In an article published by Linda Wilson, she and the National Pan-Hellenic Council Leaders at North Carolina Agricultural and Technical State University gave their perspectives and opinions on hazing at their institution, and she discussed why hazing is so hard to discontinue.
-The reason why is because the act of hazing is deeply rooted traditionally, so it becomes hard to break those traditional actions.
-For example, York College in Pennsylvania tried to solve this issue with suspending students who partake in the act.
-However, it is hard to dismantle not only because of tradition, but also because it is meant to be done in private spaces.
-It is not meant to be public which makes getting rid of it even harder.

 A 2014 paper by Harvey Whitehouse discusses theories that hazing can cause social cohesion though group identification and identity fusion.
-A 2017 study published in Scientific Reports found that groups that share painful or strong negative experiences can cause visceral bonding, and pro-group behavior.
-Students of Brazilian Jiu Jitsu who had experienced painful belt-whipping gauntlets had a higher willingness to donate time or risk their lives for the club.
+A 2017 study published in Scientific Reports found that groups that share painful or strong negative experiences can cause visceral bonding and pro-group behavior.

+Dominance over new members

+Another theory that seeks to explain hazing is that hazing activities allow senior members to exercise dominance and establish power over newer members.

+Anthropologist Aldo Cimino notes that some elements of hazing are not entirely consistent with the theory that it is a pure display of dominance.
+Hazing occurs in a "ceremonial or ritualistic" context that creates a distinction between hazing activities and everyday life, which is inconsistent with a desire to set up a lasting dominance hierarchy.
+Newcomers also gain a far more egalitarian standing after hazing ends, showing that the dynamics that occur during hazing are "profoundly exaggerated relative to the actual social hierarchy".

+Selection

+The theory of hazing as a selection mechanism posits that hazing seeks to eliminate prospective members who are not sufficiently committed to a group or who would otherwise be free riders.

+Anthropologist Aldo Cimino notes that hazing ordeals can sometimes provide information about how a prospective member values a group by demonstrating the costs they are willing to endure.
+Cimino also notes, however, those common elements of hazing, such as disorientation and intimidation, may cause people to endure hazing rituals regardless of how much they value a group, and that hazing occurs even in situations in which less committed inductees are not free to leave, suggesting that selection may not fully explain hazing activities.

+Protection from exploitation of automatic benefits

+Aldo Cimino proposes that hazing is an evolutionarily-acquired behavior that specifically seeks to protect groups from the exploitation of "automatic benefits"—benefits that are automatically gained by being a member of the group—by newcomers.